• 7 min read

 Population growth

-Dubai’s population surpassed 4 million residents in 2025 and is expected to continue expanding in 2026, driven largely by skilled expat migration.
-A growing population directly increases demand for housing across rental and owner-occupied segments.
+Dubai’s population surpassed 4 million residents in 2025 and continues to expand, driven by skilled migration, business growth, and international relocation.
+The Dubai 2040 Urban Master Plan targets a population of 5.8 million residents, supporting long-term housing demand across both rental and owner-occupied segments.

 Economic growth